Carson Palmquist

-Carson James Palmquist (born October 17, 2000) is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
+Carson James Palmquist (born October 17, 2000) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies.
 He made his MLB debut in 2025.

 Amateur career

 Palmquist attended Riverdale High School in Fort Myers, Florida.
 As a senior in 2019, he did not allow an earned run and struck out 106 batters over 60 2/3 innings.
 Although he was scouted by major league teams, he went unselected in the 2019 Major League Baseball draft and enrolled at the University of Miami to play college baseball.

-As a freshman at Miami in 2020, Palmquist went 1-0 with a 2.31 ERA and 15 strikeouts over 11 2/3 innings before the season was cancelled due to the COVID-19 pandemic.
+As a freshman at Miami in 2020, Palmquist went 1–0 with a 2.31 ERA and 15 strikeouts over 11 2/3 innings before the season was cancelled due to the COVID-19 pandemic.
 As a redshirt freshman in 2021, Palmquist was named Miami's closer.
-He made 25 appearances in which he went 1-1 with a 2.22 ERA, 75 strikeouts, and 14 saves over 44 2/3 innings.
+He made 25 appearances in which he went 1–1 with a 2.22 ERA, 75 strikeouts, and 14 saves over 44 2/3 innings.
 His 14 saves were third best in college baseball.
 He was named to the USA Baseball National Collegiate Team after the season.
 For the 2022 season, Palmquist moved into the starting rotation.
-Over 16 starts, he went 9-4 with a 3.54 ERA and 118 strikeouts over 84 innings.
+Over 16 starts, he went 9–4 with a 3.54 ERA and 118 strikeouts over 84 innings.
 Following the season's end, he traveled to San Diego where he participated in the Draft Combine.